HBRC’s environmental science work is essential for the management of our region's natural resources.

 Find out more

-The environmental science team provides technical reports, and more regular information through monthly emailed state of environment reports – available through this website.
+The environmental science team provides technical reports, and more regular information through monthly emailed state of environment reports.
 A State of Environment summary report is published every five years (last published 2009-2013).

 Key areas of focus:

 - Water quality, quantity & ecology